Learn more about the Special Issue here.

 Specifically, the Science Forum will highlight four papers with presentations:

 Space is limited for in-person attendance in Nairobi.
 If interested, please contact isdc@cgiar.org by 15 November.
-Details to follow for virtual attendance.
+Register to attend the event online here.